nsharp-collab/AvAAntiCheat/CONTRIBUTING.md

 Did you follow the AL 2.0 requirements (especially the header requirements)?

 Credit for Contributors: All contributors will be credited!
-The owner (Nolan Sharp) maintains a dedicated list, likely in an AUTHORS.md file in the repository, to ensure everyone who helps out gets recognition for their work.
+The owner (Nolan Sharp) maintains a dedicated list, in an AUTHORS.md file in the repository and there will be a command that will show contributors, to ensure everyone who helps out gets recognition for their work.

 Wait for Review: The repository owner (Nolan Sharp) will review your code, check for compatibility, and test it for stability before merging.